verenaHeusser/adversarial_interpretation_manipulation/notes.md

 One way to understanding the behavior of such classifiers is to build simpler explanation models that are interpretable approximations of these black boxes.
 The other way is to calculate feature importances for a given model.

 (1) crafting of adversarial input examples
 (2) crafting of adversarial classifiers / mdoels

 It must be noted that interpretability is mostly assumed to be given if the following holds :
 1. a model aiming to explain a more complex model achieves lower complexity and is thereby interpretable.
 2. feature attribution is given, i.e. feature importances of single input features

+An  interpretation  may  prove  informative  even  withoutshedding  light  on  a  model’s  inner  workings.

 # questions: